LitSignal/site-policy/Policies/supported-browsers.md

 ### Internet Explorer on Windows XP

-Because Windows XP is not supported, you'll receive an error when you try to load {{ site.data.variables.product.product_name }} in Internet Explorer.
-For more information, see "[Improving GitHub's SSL setup](https://github.com/blog/1937-improving-github-s-ssl-setup)" on the GitHub Blog.
+Because Windows XP is not supported, you may receive an error when you try to load {{ site.data.variables.product.product_name }} in Internet Explorer.

 ### Internet Explorer Outdated Browser Error